ypahitas/Wordpress-Finance-Monitor/README.txt

     Description: short description of the stock
     NumberOfStocks (Mandatory) - integer value of number of stocks bought TotalCost (Mandatory) - total cost to buy them - i.e. price + fees etc

+AlertsConfiguration.json file
+    Need to add an array of stocks
+    Threshold value denotes the value that if you cross an alert is generated UpOrDown configures whether the alert occurs whether the price is higher or lower than threshold.
+Down (default) means that alert is generated if price drops bellow threshold

 To display on a webpage use the shortcode [DisplayFinanceMonitor]